Tanyav-rshney/Mood-based-music/README.md

 ## 🌟 Experience Music Based on Your Emotions

-🎧 A smart web application that recommends songs according to the user's mood.
+🎧 An AI-powered futuristic music recommendation platform that understands user emotions and creates the perfect vibe playlist instantly.

-✨ Happy, Sad, Energetic or Calm — discover the perfect vibe instantly.
+✨ Happy, Sad, Energetic, Romantic or Calm — discover the perfect soundtrack for every emotion.

 </div>